 Montezuma listened to the account of that vision with a fearful heart.
 He understood that the ancient prophecy of Quetzalcoatl was about to be fulfilled during his reign.
 Since he was sitting on the Throne of the Feathered Serpent, he knew he had to relinquish it when Quetzalcoatl arrived to rightfully claim it back.
 The anxiety in the heart of Montezuma caused by Papantzin’s vision diminished as the years went by uneventfully.
-The daily sacrifices and the flower wars continued without interruption until one day in 1510 – without any warning or seismic movement – the lake Texcoco was moved violently out of the lakebed causing great damage and many deaths in the coastal villages.
+The daily sacrifices and the flower wars continued without interruption until one day in 1510 – without any warning or seismic movement – the Lake Texcoco was moved violently out of the lakebed causing great damage and many deaths in the coastal villages.
 Not long after that strange event, a comet appeared in the night sky.
 In 1516 a second comet appeared, and then a third one followed by a strong earthquake.
-Those were bad omens for Emperor Montezuma and his gods; three times a sun had dared to cross the sky as the gods of darkness watched impotent to do anything about it.
-Finally even the Coatlique, the Earth mother of all gods was trembling.
+Those were bad omens for Emperor Montezuma and his gods; three times a sun had dared to cross the sky as the gods of darkness watched impotently.
+Finally, even the Coatlicue, the Earth mother of all gods was trembling.
 The Emperor of Mexico was no longer anxious or uneasy, he was now in full panic: the gods were coming to reclaim his throne.

 The day of reckoning

-Arqueología Mexicana, El Mito de la Fundación de México Tenochtitlan; Especial 62, and El nopal en México Catálogo Visual by Enrique Vela, June 2015.
+Arqueología Mexicana, El Mito de la Fundación de México Tenochtitlan; Especial 62, and El cactus en México Catálogo Visual by Enrique Vela, June 2015.

 I wonder (jokingly) if that should be considered a very early intuition of the modern Theory of Strings now so popular among theoretical physicists.
 A string closely resembles a snake and vice versa.